replicatedhq/kots-cicd-demo/readme.md

 - Ensure a channel exists for the branch that was pushed to
 - Create a release based on the contents of `./manifests`
+- TODO: deploy the application to a test cluster using kots
+- TODO: test that the application works in-situ
+- TODO: promote a successfully built & tested app to a stable channel
+- TODO: notify via email/slack/whatever when we cut a new release

 ## Advanced Usage